Huegoxaga/notes/javascript/react.md

 # React.js

 - A JavaScript library for building fast and interactive user interfaces.
 - Developed by Jordan Walke software engineer at Facebook in 2011 for newsfeed.
-Open sourced in May 2013 at JavaScript Conference.
+Open-sourced in May 2013 at JavaScript Conference.
 - Whenever the app files are saved the webpage will be reloaded(hot reloaded).

 ## Setup

-- For a quick start, optionally code can be written directly in the `.html` with the following scripts without installation for learning purpose.
+- For a quick start, optionally code can be written directly in the `.html` with the following scripts without installation for learning purposes.

 ```html
 <head>